 1981 No Ball, One Strike

-A crippling player strike divides the season into two as owners adopt a split-season format with increased playoff participants.
+A crippling players strike divides the season into two as owners adopt a split-season format with increased playoff participants.
 Purists are enraged, as are several teams whose first-rate records somehow fail to qualify them for the postseason.

 This time, it was war.
 For 15 years, the Major League Baseball Players Association—under the tactful leadership of Marvin Miller—had developed credibility, a deeply unified self-reliance and a combative relationship with baseball owners, who struggled to adapt to a stronger union after years of iron-fisted rule.
-The union’s emergence produced a level playing field at negotiation time which usually resulted in the occasional spring training walkout or lockout—relative small arms skirmishes that, only once in 1972, spilled into the regular season, and then only for a week.
+The union’s emergence produced a level playing field at negotiation time which usually resulted in the occasional spring training walkout or lockout—relative small arms skirmishes that, only once in 1972, spilled into the regular season, and then just for a week.

 But by 1981, negotiations to wrap up a new Basic Agreement had soured to the point that the union decided to go for the jugular.
 The players threatened to strike, as always, but not to force cancellation of a few meaningless exhibitions; instead, their plan was to strike at the heart of the regular season, to derail it in high gear rather than trip it up at the starting gate.